nomasters/killcord/README.md

 $ killcord decrypt
 ```

-This will decrypt a payload found in the `payload-encrypted` directory and save it to the `payload-decrypted` directory.
-This should match the contents of the `payload-source` directory.
+This will decrypt a payload found at `payload/output.kil` and saves it to `payload/output.zip`.
+Once unzipped, this should match the contents of the `payload-source` directory.

 Now that we have an encrypted payload, we need to deploy it to `ipfs`. run: